 11 Authors like Mary Higgins Clark for Your Daring Mystery Needs

-Rediscover your sense of mystery with these authors like Mary Higgins Clark.
+Rediscover your sense of mystery with our exciting guide with authors like Mary Higgins Clark.

 Have your latest suspenseful reads left you wanting more?
 Few authors write suspenseful mysteries as well as the famous Mary Higgins Clark – and at this time, she has more than three dozen of them, plus several short stories and other works.
-But the most persistent fans will eventually work their way through all of them and start wondering what’s next to scratch the same itch.
+Some of her most famous novels include Where Are The Children, Remember Me, and The Cinderella Murder.

-This author list is the solution to your book woes, with authors offering the same sense of exciting discovery, exploring new locales, and ultimately solving dangerous mysteries like Clark.
+Our list of suspense authors is the solution to your book woes, with authors offering the same sense of exciting discovery, exploring new locales, and ultimately solving dangerous mysteries like Clark.
 Find your favorites and start exploring new titles; you might also love our round-up of the best Mickey Spillane books!

 1. Carol Higgins Clark